jbolda/aeccollective/src/main/software/OpenSees.md

 ---

 The Open System for Earthquake Engineering Simulation (OpenSees) is a software framework for simulating the seismic response of structural and geotechnical systems.
 OpenSees has advanced capabilities for modeling and analyzing the nonlinear response of systems using a wide range of material models, elements, and solution algorithms.
 The software is designed for parallel computing to allow scalable simulations on high-end computers or for parameter studies.

+## Capabilities
+OpenSees has advanced capabilities for modeling and analyzing the nonlinear response of systems using a wide range of material models, elements, and solution algorithms.
+The software is designed for parallel computing to allow scalable simulations on high-end computers or for parameter studies.

+### Modeling
+OpenSees providing beam-column elements and continuum elements for structural and geotechnical models.
+A wide range of uniaxial materials and section models are available for beam-columns.

+### Analysis
+Nonlinear analysis requires a wide range of algorithms and solution methods.
+OpenSees provides nonlinear static and dynamic methods, equation solvers, and methods for handling constraints.